tiwarip1/cmse_hw4/README.md

 Removed the move_spartan.py and move_wolverine.py files

 At this point, the board is created, the spartans and wolverines can move in them randomly, spartans can kill wolverines in the same square as them, both can give birth and die of old age

+Cameron- March 17

+Added Buckeyes to the model.
+They are preyed upon by the Spartans but Prey on the Wolverines.
+Visualization completion is still needed at this time